MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 Defines the Java class used to manage ``System.out``.

-At startup the JPF will try to load this class using the ``Class.forName()`` method.
-If the given class is not available, the JPF will use the default Java output stream as usual.
+At startup the Core Engine will try to load this class using the ``Class.forName()`` method.
+If the given class is not available, it will use the default Java output stream as usual.
 The specified class must be available in the application classpath.